October 31st, 2024

 Nina dos Santos speaks to Emma Nelson on Monocle Radio's flagship current affairs show The Globalist about her new podcast.

-In 2024, democracy has come under unprecedented scrutiny, with public trust and satisfaction in democratic institutions falling to historic lows.
-Just three years ago, surveys showed that 60% of British adults were confident in the resilience of their democracy but as of this year's General Election, that figure has dropped sharply to just 39%, according to the Pew Research Center.
+In 2024, democracy has been sorely tested with public trust in institutions falling to historic lows.
+Just three years ago, surveys showed that 60% of British adults were confident in the resilience of their democracy but as of the last UK General Election, that figure had dropped to just 39%, according to the Pew Research Center.
 This stark decline reflects widespread concern over the stability of our democratic systems, compounded by increasingly sophisticated disinformation tactics and external influences.

 The American civil rights activist Maya Angelou once said that every voice is equally powerful.